just-animate/just-mix/README.md

 ## Getting Started

-Each CSS type in JustMix takes multiple values and returns a function that can be called to get the value at each offset.
+Each CSS type in JustMix accepts two or more values and returns a function that can be called to get the value at each offset.
 The offset is a number between 0 and 1 representing 0% to 100%.

 ```ts
 var tween = just.mix.lengths('0px', '10px');